benjGam/Response-Normalizer/README.md

 ### Manage Empty Returned Datas (Unmanaged by ORM throwing)

 The management of empty datas is not currently implemented, i already developed that part, but i'm currently thinking on how to cleanly implement it in package.

+### Manage Fastify

+At this moment, Response Normalizer isn't compatible with Fastify, only with Express (Used by default with Nest), it will be implement later.